 If you have any questions about whether your email bill is fake, please contact Verizon directly.
 For more information, you can also see the security alerts section on Verizon's website.

-for more information about breaking scams in your area.
+See BBB.org's complete scam directory for more information about breaking scams in your area.